sbenson09/sbscanner/README.md

 # Apple VRE Take Home Assignment: sbscanner
-This is a private repo dedicated to Apple's take home coding exercise for the Vulnerability Response Engineer position
+This is a private repo dedicated to Apple's take home coding exercise for the Vulnerability Response Engineer position.

 ## Assignment
 Write a scanner in either Python, Go, or Bash which will test web servers basic auth for credentials of root:root.